 In the unlikely event that the cables cannot be buried to a depth sufficient to provide adequate protection due to, for example, unexpected ground conditions, additional cable protection may be required along those sections where inadequate burial is achieved (in the form of, for example, rock protection or concrete mattressing).
-In this unlikely scenario, the Licensing Authority will be informed and further details on the proposed additional cable protection would be provided.
+In this unlikely scenario, AOWFL will seek MS-LOT agreement in consultation with SNH, NLB, MCA and SFF if required.

-Where the cables approach the turbine structures, a close fitting CPS will be installed on the OECs and Inter-array cables between the seabed and the J-tube interface to protect and stabilise the cable (Figure 18).
+Where the cables approach the turbine structures, a close fitting CPS will be installed on the OECs and Inter-array cables between the seabed and the J-tube interface to protect and stabilise the cable (Figure 16).
 The CPS will consist of articulated split pipes and bend restrictors to protect the cables from dropped objects, current induced fatigue, dynamic wave action, vibration and other local hazards at this interface.

-In addition, the OECs will be protected within the pre-installed HDPE or HDD duct from the OTJB, underneath the Blackdog Burn, out to the seaward duct exit point.
+In addition, the OECs will be protected within the pre-installed HDPE duct from the OTJB, underneath the Blackdog Burn, out to the seaward duct exit point.
 The target burial depth of the duct will be up to 1.5 m below the seabed with the duct end laid down on the seabed.
-The section of the duct extruding from the seabed will be protected using either concrete mattresses or rock bags or buried after the installation of the cable using the trenching tool (Figure 19).
+The section of the duct extruding from the seabed will be protected using either concrete mattresses or rock bags or buried after the installation of the cable using the trenching tool (Figure 17).

-11 CABLE OPERATION AND MAINTENANC
+11 CABLE OPERATION AND MAINTENANCE